 When asked about what is a good parent both claim:

 To be a good parent is to meet the needs of the child and to be attentive to them

-While getting treatment for the postpartum depression it is important to get help to attachment to the baby.
+While getting treatment for the postpartum depression, it is essential to understand how to attachment to the baby.
 Otherwise, both parts will suffer the rest of their lives.

 Here my interview with a young woman whose mother suffered from this condition.

-In Denmark, we have many months of maternity leave and fathers have some weeks too and the parents can share a certain amount of weeks too if they wish.
-It’s very privileged and good for most parents.
+In Denmark, we have many months of maternity leave, and fathers have some weeks too, and the parents can share a certain amount of weeks also if they wish.
+It’s very privileged and suitable for most parents.
 For some, it can be a time of loneliness.